cschwem2er/imgrec/cran-comments.md

 There were no ERRORS or WARNINGS.

-There was one note regarding the width of a line exceeding 100 characters.
-In that case, this is due to using a (necessary) long url string in one example.
-This could be solved be using url shorteners, but I prefer not use a shortener because users would not be able to see what link would be loaded in the first place.
+There were two notes regarding the width of a line exceeding 100 characters and the use of non-generic URL's.
+I shortened the corresponding line and fixed the URL's accordingly.